SRL Southwest Tour: SRL Southwest Tour

-For 2006 the SRL Southwest Tour was formed in affiliation with the ASA.
+For 2006, the SRL Southwest Tour was formed in affiliation with the ASA.
 After the announcement that the NASCAR Elite Division would be disbanded after the 2006 season the NASCAR organisation encouraged the Elite Division teams to join the SRL series.

 Legends car racing was introduced in the SRL series in 2010.
 With spec legends cars built by US Legend Cars the series was run following the INEX regulations.
 Cale Kanke won the first two seasons before graduating into the Southwest Tour in 2015.
 In 2011 Sean Rayhall and Ben Rhodes were some of the guest starters in the series.
 Despite attracting large grids, the series was discontinued after the 2015 season.

-For 2013 the S2 class was introduced, later renamed as the spec late model class.
+For 2013, the S2 class was introduced, later renamed as the spec late model class.
 The series focused on young drivers coming from go-karts or legends racing.
 The first season was won by Ryan Cansdale who later graduated into the main Southwest Tour.
 The 2014 season was won by Brandon Weaver.

+In 2022, it was announced that SRL would sanction races at Citrus County Speedway, Mobile International Speedway, and Berlin Raceway as the SRL National Tour.
+In 2023, the schedule was expanded to eight races at different tracks, Bubba Pollard was crowned the inaugural champion.
+In 2024, the series became independent of SRL and became the UARA National Tour joining the UARA Sportsman Series.

 A pre-season non-championship race, the SRL Winter Showdown, was introduced in 2015.
 The race at Kern County Raceway Park invited many non-SRL racers to compete for the crown.
 New to the SRL series were Dustin Ash, Preston Peltier, Dalton Sargeant among others.
 South-eastern based short track specialist Bubba Pollard won the first two editions of the race.